Swimming Pool Maintenance

 The DIY (do-it-yourself) approach is a choice for pool owners especially if they know or familiar with basic pool chemistry.
 As we have said, this is not rocket science.
 Another thing is: they must be willing to put more time into this activity.

 Balancing the water chemistry of your pool water is the most delicate task.
 This could be done manageably using an inexpensive testing kit and proper chemicals that could be purchased online.
 All have instructions on their proper use.

 Salt-water Pool Maintenance

-Maintaining a good salt water pool is also not difficult to do.
-Operating a salt water pool has many benefits compared to other medium.
+Maintaining a good saltwater pool is also not difficult to do.
+Operating a salt water pool has many benefits compared to another medium.
 For one, the water is kept soft which minimizes the formation of algae and calcium.
 Algae are bad for people’s health while calcium deposit is bad for the piping system and its accessories.

-Salt water pool also requires minimum of maintenance and lower cost of operation.
+Saltwater pool also requires a minimum of maintenance and lower cost of operation.
 Although some pool owners believed that salt water pool is maintenance-free, there are also minimum cares required to maintain a stable swimming pool for the family.

 Saltwater pool should be tested weekly and monthly for its pH (should be at 7.2-7.6 level), alkalinity, calcium content, free-chlorine level (typically 1-3 ppm) and salt content.
 Water could be tested using test strips or with a drop test kit.